fangwei123456/spikingjelly/docs/source/activation_based_en/basic_concept.rst

         for i in range(net.__len__()):
             y_seq_layer_by_layer = net[i](y_seq_layer_by_layer)

-In most cases we don't need an explicit implementation ``for i in range(net.__len__())`` this cycle, because :class:`torch.nn.Sequential` has already done that for us,\
+In most cases, we don't need an explicit implementation of ``for i in range(net.__len__())``, because :class:`torch.nn.Sequential` has already done that for us. \
-so we can actually do that：
+So, we write codes in the following simple style:

 .. code-block:: python

     y_seq_layer_by_layer = net(x_seq)

-Step by step propagation and layer by layer propagation, in fact, only the calculation order is different, their calculation results are exactly the same:
+The only difference between step-by-step and layer-by-layer is the building order of the computation graph, and their outputs are identical:

 .. code-block:: python